CarterBloop/VAFilterSynth/README.md

 1. Download VAFilterSynth.zip from [releases](https://github.com/CarterBloop/VAFilterSynth/releases/tag/0.1.0-alpha).
 2. Zip contains VST3 and AU plugin formats.
 4. Drop the resulting `.vst3`/`.component` into your host’s plugin folder.

+## Work In Progress!
+Currently fixing a buffer issue which occurs during multiple concurrent plugin instances, as well as some other issues.

 ## License